 Regularly monitoring your humidity levels in the loft is a great way to keep an eye on the situation and prevent any problem areas getting out of hand.
 You can do this by using the humidistat within a dehumidifier or by purchasing a humidity meter*.
 It is best to keep humidity levels between 40-60% as this level of moisture will discourage the growth of mould and condensation.

-Take a look at our range of home dehumidifiers, which can help you manage damp in loft conversions and converted attic spaces.
+Alternatively, browse our full range of home dehumidifiers today, which will help you manage damp in lofts and converted attic spaces.

 Products featured: Home Dehumidifiers